Home » Aldi Finds (Special Buys) » KIRKTON HOUSE Luxury Bed Pillow

 The pillow can be machine washed in warm water.
 Use only non-chlorine bleach when needed.
 Tumble dry on low heat and remove promptly from the dryer.

 This pillow was made by American Textile Company, which is based out of Duquesne, Pennsylvania, and manufactures bedding brands including Sealy, Tempur-Pedic, allerease, and Tranquility.
-The pillow comes with a three-year warranty serviced by American Textile Company.
+The pillow I bought comes with a three-year warranty serviced by American Textile Company.
 For after-sales service, call 800-289-2826.

 The Verdict: